KordingLab/KordingLab.github.io/_people/luca_lonini.md

 I received my MSc in Biomedical Engineering from University Campus Bio-medico of Rome, Italy and my PhD in Computer Science from Goethe University in Frankfurt, Germany.

 During my MSc I worked on a model of the acquisition and retention of motor tasks to optimize robotic neuro-rehabilitation (in collaboration with the Newman Lab at MIT).
-Throughout my PhD I worked towards the development of a method to learn stereo-vision through unsupervised learning on the humanoid robot iCub (http://www.icub.org/).
-Here is a video of the result.
+Throughout my PhD I worked on a [method](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3819528/) to learn stereo-vision through unsupervised learning on the humanoid robot iCub.
+Here is a [video](https://www.youtube.com/watch?v=BuA6OU2VdhE&feature=youtu.be) of the result.

 I am currently a postdoctoral researcher in the Bayesian Behavior lab and in the Max Näder Lab for Rehabilitation Technologies and Outcomes Research.
 My current research is focused on using data from wearable sensors to predict patient outcomes in the clinical rehabilitation domain.
 The overarching goal of this research is to: 1) build models that can help clinicians plan rehabilitation protocols; 2) understand the benefits of new rehab technologies in terms of functional recovery (e.g. does an advanced prosthetic leg allow a patient to walk more?).